 8 Day: Departure

-If this is your second visit to Israel or you really aren’t interested in the cities and sightseeing, then here are 3 alternative ideas for your Isreal Itinerary 7 days…
+If this is your second visit to Israel or you really aren’t interested in the cities and sightseeing, then here are 3 alternative ideas for your 7 days in Isreal…

 You could instead base yourself just in the north of Israel.
 Stay in Hafia at Bat Galim Boutique Hotel.
 From here you can visit Caesarea, Zichron Ya’akov and Ein Hod in a day.
 Akko also makes a nice day out.